arjun13-ams/AMS-Dashboard/README.md

 # AMS-Dashboard

-Momentum trading dashboard for Indian stocks
+Momentum trading dashboard for Indian stocks using Supabase and Next.js